core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

       That is, when responding to a request protected in pairwise mode, the server SHOULD include the 'kid' parameter in a response protected in group mode, if it is replying to that client for the first time since the assignment of its new Sender ID.

 * In step 5, the countersignature is computed and the format of the OSCORE message is modified as described in {{sec-cose-object}} and {{compression}} of this document.
-In particular the payload of the OSCORE message includes also the encrypted countersignature (see {{sec-cose-object-unprotected-field}}).
+In particular the payload of the Group OSCORE message includes also the encrypted countersignature (see {{sec-cose-object-unprotected-field}}).

 ### Supporting Observe ### {#ssec-protect-response-observe}